Can your relationship status prevent you from buying a home?

 While it’s a necessity – it costs money!

-Getting a quote from the right surveyor will make all the difference.
+Finding the right surveyor will make all the difference.
+Get a survey quote below – for free.

-First-time buyers won’t pay stamp duty on a property under £300,000.
+First-time buyers don’t pay stamp duty on a property under £300,000.
 Anything over that they do have to pay the tax.

 There are different bandings, meaning the amount you’ll pay varies between 5-12% of the cost of the home.